IvanGuti/GettingAndCleanningData/README.md

 Coursera Project

 The script run_analysis.r will follow the next instructions:
-1)Merges the training and the test sets to create one data set.
-2)Extracts only the measurements on the mean and standard deviation for each measurement.
-3)Uses descriptive activity names to name the activities in the data set 4)Appropriately labels the data set with descriptive activity names.
-5)Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 You can download the script and obtain TidyDataset2.txt , the cleaned output.

-## Load necessary packages
+## Load necessary packages and unzip the archives in the working directory.
+I use function for sctructure the exercise.

 library(dplyr)
 library(tidyr)

-Introduction: The scripts use function for sctructure the exercise.

 1)Merges the training and the test sets to create one data set.